 “All the arts for all the people.”

-Columbia Basin Allied Arts is the premiere non-profit, 501(c) (3), arts organization in Washington’s Columbia Basin.
-We have provided a wide variety of nationally and internationally acclaimed arts performances and events to the region’s diverse community since June 1978.
-With your patronage and participation, we can continue providing all the arts for all the people for another 40 years.
+Columbia Basin Allied Arts is based in Washington’s Columbia Basin, providing a wide variety of nationally and internationally acclaimed arts performances and events to the region’s diverse community.

 Columbia Basin Allied Arts presents Premiere performances and Green Turtle performances.
 Our Green Turtle shows are geared towards families and young people, while our Premiere performances are for a broader audience.
 Our performances are targeted to and performed by culturally diverse groups.
 Despite rising artist fees and production costs, our tickets remain affordable in order to provide theater access to as many people as possible.
 Season tickets are available for our Premiere shows.
 Individual show tickets are available for all shows.